MNeMoNiCuZ/SmolVLM-250M-500M/README.md

 - Tested on Python 3.10.
 - Tested on Pytorch w.
 CUDA 12.1.

+> 256M version
+- At batch size 1 it uses ~3gb VRAM
+- At batch size 10 it uses ~23.6gb VRAM

+> 500M version
 - At batch size 1 it uses ~4gb VRAM
 - At batch size 10 it uses ~23.6gb VRAM

 Captioning takes around 20 seconds per batch.

+# Choosing Model
+Edit the User Configuration section in the python file and change the `MODEL_SIZE` to 256M or 512M based on which model you wish to use.

 # Examples
 ![creature](https://github.com/user-attachments/assets/4d2f8b51-52d5-4036-9ea1-8cab21ae21eb)